dasindusithmira2025-ops/dasindusithmira2025-ops/README.md

 Hey — I'm **Dasindu Sithmira**, a school student and builder from Sri Lanka.
 I work across the full stack — from crafting web systems to training AI agents to writing C++ inside Unreal Engine.

-Currently competing in the **SLASSCOM National Ingenuity Awards (SNIA) 2026** with **DevMemory AI** — a Codebase Cognition Engine that helps dev teams understand, document, and protect their knowledge automatically.
+Currently building **DevMemory AI** — a Codebase Cognition Engine that helps dev teams understand, document, and protect their knowledge automatically.

 ---